DynoW/cuza.pages.dev/README.md

 ![logo of the site](https://raw.githubusercontent.com/DynoW/images/main/cuza.pages.dev/tutorial-5.png)

-(Tip press . to open project in VSC browser 💻 or use Github's interface)
+(Tip press . to open project in VSC browser 💻 or use GitHub's interface)

 Create a pull request: